 Whole Wheat Dinner Rolls…they are so light and fluffy and simple enough for any supper, but fancy enough for a holiday meal too!

-Today, I’m guest posting over at Bob’s Red Mill with these tasty Whole Wheat Dinner Rolls.
-Well, I just had to share them here too because they are just too good not to share.
-Please head over there to check out there other great recipes.
+I shared these rolls over on the Bob’s Red Mill website.
+But, I just had to share them here too because they are just too good not to share.

 Homemade bread has been a part of my family’s holiday meals for the last 15-20 years.
 It started off with my father-in-law’s basic white bread in the bread machine.
 It was so good, but as I’ve learned more about cooking and the benefits of whole grains, I added this easy and feather light whole wheat dinner roll to our family’s meals.
 Everyone loves it around here, so now I make them all year long!

 I’m sure you are thinking that these rolls will be really heavy and dense; however, they are just the opposite!
 Using whole grain flours correctly (and using a premium product) are a must.
 Cheap “whole wheat flour” is not true whole grain flour.
 Please don’t buy the cheap stuff at the grocery store.
 Splurge for a good brand or grind your own.
 I love grinding my own…I actually prefer it, but when I can’t, I honestly buy Bob’s Red Mill (or one other brand…email me and I will tell you if you are dying to know).

 Have you ever baked from scratch?
 Do you use whole grains?
 How does it turn out…I’d love to hear from you.

 - 3 1/2 cups whole wheat flour (plus 2 cups more)